 Do not cook with children if you have an impending deadline.
-The process should be enjoyed, not rushed.
+Enjoy, don’t rush the process.

 Ask lots of questions.

 Get them to critically think about the process.
 Ask questions that allow them to think about what is happening. (i.e. What does the flour look like?
-What does it smell like?
+Describe what you smell.
 What do you think will happen when we add the baking soda?
 How does the dough feel in your hands?)